Developing with kdb+ and the q language

 I am personally proud of the speed, agility and commitment demonstrated by our team despite the disruptions to our lives and work routines.
 We value the confidence our customers have put in us and are committed to working together to deliver for you throughout this unprecedented situation – and in better times ahead.

-Download a copy of this site you can run from your filesystem
+Download a copy of this site you can run from an isolated webserver

 The source code for this site is on GitHub at KxSystems/docs